IzzDarki/Ino/README.md

 #                            Core                             #
 ---------------------------------------------------------------

 This library is the core of the Ino library series.
-It provides some useful functionality, that each isn't big enough to consist as an own library.
+It also provides some useful functionality, that each isn't big enough to consist as an own library.

 ---------------------------------------------------------------